42YerevanProjects/born2beroot/README.md

 ### Step 2: Installing & Configuring UFW

-UFW stands for Uncomplicated Firewall, whuch is a program for managing a netfilter firewall and designed to be easy to use.
+UFW stands for Uncomplicated Firewall, which is a program for managing a netfilter firewall and designed to be easy to use.
 You need to install and enable it.
 Install _ufw_ via `sudo apt install ufw`.

 ```